“On the second day of February or March I don’t remember clearly, my true love gave to me. Two actual doves…”

 Checking back on them at the imagined time they would have hatched I saw two doves almost the mothers size but with fluff on their wings.
 Wow!
 That was fast.

-Recently (being today) I was in the house and I hear some sort of commotion in the balcony and I assumed it was the cardboard boxes being hitting against the grill on the balcony and I ignored it.
+Recently (being today) I was in the house and I heard some sort of commotion in the balcony and I assumed it was the cardboard boxes being hitting against the grill on the balcony and I ignored it.
 But it kept persisting.
 It was not incessant to warrant my attention but it reminded me of the doves and the fact that I had not checked up on them in a while.
 When I peeked I saw two doves, without fluff but still in the baby chirping stage.
 I had no idea that I would know how baby sounds on a bird would be like but what I heard had to be it.
 It was surreal seeing the two birds flapping their wings as if to announce that they are all grown up and ready to leave the nest.
 The thought of those tiny eggs turning to doves almost overnight was unreal.
 It seems like overnight because everything happened so fast and they are about to go (I really hope that they do not plan on inheriting the mothers nest because I need the balcony back).

 The experience had me thinking of how it is so easy to miss out on the changes that happen around and even within us because somehow they sound familiar.
 The way I thought the sound at the balcony was cardboard boxes but it was the doves attempting to take flight.
 I would have missed that.